Paid in Full vs. Settlement on Your Credit Report: What's the Difference?

 Keep in mind that if you do ultimately decide to settle the debt for less than the full balance, the amount you didn't pay may be considered income, which you'll have to include when you file your taxes.
 The larger the forgiven debt, the bigger the potential impact, so you may want to factor that into your decision, as well.

 If you're struggling with collection debts, a good first step is talking with a free credit counselor.
-MMI counselors are available 24/7 and can help you find the best solution to deal with overwhelming debt.
+Counseling is confidential and available online or over the phone 24/7.